($879) Cost to ship a car from Providence, RI to St. Louis, MO

 The time of the year

-Seasonal demand and weather conditions in both Providence and St. Louis can impact car shipping prices.
+The time of year and weather conditions in Providence and St. Louis play a major role in determining car shipping rates.

 June, September and August are the most pleasant months in Providence, while January and February are the least comfortable months.